Brilliant Start Academy

-Every child deserves the gift of a Brilliant Start.
+Every child deserves a Brilliant Start.

-Amherst’s Premier 5-Star Child Care Center
+Amherst’s Only 5-Star Licensed Child Care Center

 Every child deserves to learn and explore the world around them.
 At Brilliant Start Academy, we create a fun and nurturing learning environment where young children develop the emotional, intellectual, social, and physical skills for a lifetime of learning and exploring.